 Ergonomics Are Worth It

 Thread crochet requires that you hold your hook tightly and control your tension carefully.
 This can be harder on the body than working with larger hooks and looser yarns.
-Thread crochet hooks are thinner, which exacerbates the situation.
+Thread crochet hooks are thinner, which exacerbates the problem.
 That's why it's worth it to invest in ergonomic crochet hooks with thicker handles.
 Bamboo-handled hooks are one option.
 Another choice is to create your own polymer clay hook handles for your thread crochet hooks.

 Be Easy on Your Eyes